andrewmoise/grits/README.md

 === Prerequisites

+The project is Typescript running on Node.JS.
 To try it out, you'll need:

 * Node.js
 * npm